Mladen Brestovac: GLORY and FFC debuts

 He took unanimous decision win against Sergei Lascenko, after being the better and more active fighter during the fight.
 Brestovac achieved effective damage with punch&kick combinations, with his left kick doing lots of damage to Lascenko's body.
 Lascenko, who replaced Michael Duut, had moments of danger during the fight, but not enough to take the victory.
 The fight was held at the Final Fight Championship 3 event in Zadar, Croatia on May 10, 2013.
 He beat Ali Cenik by decision at Final Fight Championship 8 in Zagreb, Croatia on October 25, 2013.

 In November, 2013 Brestovac signed for world top promotion, Glory.
 He made his debut in his hometown Zagreb at the Glory 14: Zagreb event facing Jahfarr Wilnis, defeating him with left high kick in the first round.

 He defeated Tomas Pakutinskas at FFC Futures 2 on May 5, 2014 after he suffered arm injury early in round one.
 Tomas was late replacement for Wiesław Kwaśniewski.
 He fought, on June 24, 2014 in Slovenia against Tomaž Simonič, who replaced Nikolai Falin.
 Brestovac scored another victory on points, scoring a knockdown in third round with a flying knee.
-He was next scheduled to fight Nikolaj Falin in Jue 2014, but Falin would later withdraw and be replaced by Tomaž Simonič.
+He was next scheduled to fight Nikolaj Falin in June 2014, but Falin would later withdraw and be replaced by Tomaž Simonič.
 He defeated Simonič by unanimous decision.
 Returning to FFC, he scored a TKO win against Luca Panto, who suffered an arm injury in the first round.

 He became the La Nuit Des Champions K-1 rules heavyweight +100 kg champion by defeating Nicolas Wamba on November 22, 2014 in Marseille, France.
 Wamba was counted two times before end of second round, when his corner threw towel because of injury.